 With Residue, Merawi Gerima made a very personal first feature film, leaving behind an urgent time document for the archive of the D.C. community.
 Premiered at Slamdance Film Festival in 2020, Residue won the Audience Award for Best Narrative Feature and the Acting Award for star Obinna Nwachukwu.

 English spoken, Dutch subtitles

 Offering context to the issues raised in the film, we invited two guests to join a conversation on gentrification prior to the screening.
-Massih Utak, journalist, artist, and author of the book Jij hebt ons niet ontdekt, wij waren hier altijd al, and Meryem Slimani, culture scout and creative director, will be interviewed by moderator Barbara Vos – sharing their personal experiences, diving deeper into the origin of gentrification, and most of all, showing how the power of community can fight this problem.
+Massih Hutak, journalist, artist, and author of the book Jij hebt ons niet ontdekt, wij waren hier altijd al, and Meryem Slimani, culture scout and creative director, will be interviewed by moderator Barbara Vos – sharing their personal experiences, diving deeper into the origin of gentrification, and most of all, showing how the power of community can fight this problem.

 Please note: the conversation will be held in Dutch and starts at 21.30h.